 - Strategic management of vertebrate pests and other wildlife.

-- Ecology, behaviour and management of feral goats and wild dogs.
+- Ecology, behaviour and management of predators and their prey.

 - Education and stakeholder training in vertebrate pest and wildlife management.

 Peter is based at Orange Agricultural Institute and has been undertaking research into the management of invasive animal species since 1983.
 He currently leads the Predator & Prey Management team, which is leading the national rollout of RCD K5 strain to biologically control rabbits, undertaking integrated predator management research and stakeholder involvement in vertebrate pest management.

 Peter has contributed to the understanding of the extent and cost of vertebrate pest issues, and the population dynamics, behavioural ecology and control of invasive animal species.
 He has investigated bird pest damage of summer crops, flying-fox damage to subtropical fruit, damage and control of red foxes and wild dogs, effects of rabbits on pastures and wool production, and models of rabies in wild dogs and foot-and-mouth disease in feral goats and merino sheep.
 Most of these issues are wicked problems involving species that have both detrimental and beneficial impacts on agricultural and natural ecosystems.

 Peter is currently the Theme Leader of the Invasive Animals CRC’s Wild Dog Theme, which is developing and applying solutions for managing peri-urban dingoes and other wild dogs, integrated predator management and the human dimensions of invasive animals.
 Through his role in the National Wild Dog Action Plan, he is developing national training programs for predator managers, provides advice about experimental design and methods for wild canid research to government and university researchers and, with industry and government stakeholders, is setting national research priorities.